no00ob/CustomPingSound/README.md

 ## Installation

 Install like any other BepInEx mod.
 You can get a built version of the mod from the github releases page.
+This mod requires the following API for it to function properly: https://github.com/no00ob/LCSoundTool.
 Install to the following directory:

 ```
   \GAME_LOCATION\Lethal Company\BepInEx\plugins